hemisemidemipresent/btd6-modding-tutorial/mapeditor.md

 Pressing 0 will select the type of "track" (default) Pressing 1 will select the type of "water"
 Pressing 2 will select the type of "land"
-Pressing 3 will select the type of "unplaceable" Pressing 4 will toggle whether or not the area should block line of sight.
+Pressing 3 will select the type of "unplaceable" (there doesn't seem to be a difference between "track" and this one) Pressing 4 will toggle whether or not the area should block line of sight. (by default, it doesn't)

 After defining the area type, press F2.
 Now click around to define a polygon, then press F2 again when you're done.
 It is highly recommended to start by making the entire map a "land" area (by clicking in all 4 corners) and then drawing the water/walls on top of that (placing towers in a spot that has no area defined crashes the game).
 Polygons autocomplete themselves (unless the area blocks LOS!) and the newest areas are stacked on top of the older ones.